caiosignor/udptestutility/README.md

 - [For Developer](#for-developer)

 ### For Tester
-A brief python script was developed to test the this application.
+A brief python script was developed to test this application.
 It has three tests which is described bellow
 | Test Description | Acceptance criterea | Test Procedure |
 |------------------| --------------------| -------------- |
 | Verifies the capability of the software to read a configuration.ini file and send packets with the correct length | The received packet size is equal to payload_length defined in the configuration file | The automated test creates a default configuration.ini file specifying destination IP, port, payload_length and rate.
 It creates a listener socket using the same configuration, receives the data, and compares the received size with the expected value |